hajimetwi3/post-engineering/README.md

 ```

-I refer to this sub-technique of Post Engineering as "Moderate Neutrality-Guided Prompt Injection."
+I refer to this sub-technique of Post Engineering as "Moderate Neutrality-Guided Prompt Injection".